-At a time when being slim is a standard of seduction, there is one who only finds happiness in roundness and generous shapes.
-This is Fernando Botero, the most highly rated Latin American painter and sculptor in the world, and one of the few to be recognized during his lifetime for his own style, dissociable from any artistic trend.
+Finding happiness in roundness and generous shapes… This is Fernando Botero, the most highly recognized Latin American painter and sculptor in the world, and one of the few to be recognized during his lifetime for his own style.

 Fernando Botero, or as he defines himself the most Colombian of Colombian artists, was born on April 19, 1932 in Medellín, Colombia.